Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

 We now comment on related literature.
 As mentioned above, mean field SPDEs within the semigroup approach have been investigated in the recent paper \cite{CGKPR23}.
 A particle motivation for such a framework appears to be missing in the literature.
 The objective of the present paper is to address this gap.
 For a comparison of the assumptions used, we refer to Remark \ref{rem: main1}~(iii) below.

 Our work is heavily inspired by the papers \cite{LakSIAM17} and \cite{C23c}.
 We highlight that the SPDE framework used in this paper is technically different from both, the finite dimensional setting that was investigated in \cite{LakSIAM17} and the variational framework studied in \cite{C23c}.
 From a modeling point of view, the references \cite{C23c,LakSIAM17} work within a relaxed control framework (as used, e.g., in \cite{nicole1987compactification,EKNJ88, ElKa15}) and provide limit theorems for the joint empirical distributions of the particles and their controls, while we work with feedback controls and the empirical distributions of the particles.
-Under certain convexity assumptions, which are imposed in this work, our setting can be translated to a relaxed framework.
-In this regard, our modeling approach is closer to \cite{C23c,LakSIAM17} than it appears at first glance.
+We prove that, under certain convexity assumptions, our setting can be translated to a relaxed framework.
+In particular, this shows that our main convergence results also hold for the relaxed as well as the weak control frameworks; see \cite{ElKa15}.
 Working with feedback controls comes with some pleasant features.
-For example, it allows us to impose assumptions directly on the volatility coefficient \(\sigma\), circumventing a type of disintegration procedure that was used in \cite{C23c,nicole1987compactification}.
-Furthermore, we mention again that our model allows for a novel interpretation in the realm of model ambiguity.
+For example, it allows us to impose assumptions directly on the volatility coefficient~\(\sigma\), circumventing a type of disintegration procedure that was used in \cite{C23c,nicole1987compactification}.
+Furthermore, we mention again that our model allows for a novel interpretation in the context of model uncertainty and that some of our results also propagate to the strong control framework, building a connection to the recent paper~\cite{CGKPR23}, see Remark~\ref{rem: main1}~(ii).